Constraining Dark Energy With Stacked Concave Lenses: INTRODUCTION

 The acceleration of the cosmic expansion remains to be a mystery today \citep{1998AJ....116.1009R, 1999ApJ...517..565P, 2013PhR...530...87W, 2014PTEP.2014fB102K, 2014A&amp;A...571A...1P}.
 It is not yet clear if it is necessary to go beyond the simplest $\Lambda$CDM model by introducing a nontrivial equation of state $w(z)$ for dark energy \citep{1999PhRvD..60h1301H}.
 Recently, from the baryon acoustic oscillation measurement of the BOSS data, there has been intriguing evidence showing a deviation of $w(z)$ from $-1$ \citep{2017NatAs...1..627Z}.
 It is desirable to test the nature of dark energy with alternative cosmological probes.
 We propose to do so with the weak lensing effect around low density regions.

 Low density regions have the advantages of being much less affected by nonlinear evolution and baryonic physics.
-Their density profiles on large scales are strongly influenced by the nature of dark energy.
-They are therefore the ideal places to test dark energy models with weak lensing.
+They are likely the ideal places to test dark energy models with weak lensing.
 Previous efforts largely focus on the lensing effect of voids, a typical type of low density region that is devoid of matter over a significant cosmic volume.

 A major challenge of void lensing is about identifying the voids.
 Current void-finding algorithms are mostly based on the distribution of galaxies with spectroscopic redshifts. \cite{2017MNRAS.465..746S} has summarized these algorithms into several groups: Watershed Void Finders \citep{2007MNRAS.380..551P, 2008MNRAS.386.2101N, 2012ApJ...754..109L, 2015MNRAS.449.3997N}, growth of spherical underdensities \citep{2002ApJ...566..641H, 2005MNRAS.360..216C, 2005MNRAS.363..977P, 2006MNRAS.373.1440C, 2011MNRAS.411.2615L}, hybrid methods \citep{2013MNRAS.434.2167J}, dynamical criteria \citep{2015MNRAS.448..642E}, and Delaunay Triangulation \citep{2016MNRAS.459.2670Z}.
 There are however three main shortcomings in traditional ways of doing void lensing: 1. void centers cannot be unambiguously identified due to their intrinsically irregular shapes, making it difficult to precisely predict or understand the stacked void lensing signals with a physical model; 2. spectroscopic galaxy surveys are generally expensive, and suffer from complicated influences from the selection effects; 3. due to the limited number density of voids and the scatter of their sizes, the stacked lensing signals do not yet have a high significance.